Klicka här för hela bygget på svenska.

-Autumn 2005:
+Autumn 2005

-September 2006:
+September 2006

 The original chassie was sold.
 The body was taken to Janne at Snowball Racing where a new chassie was built.
 The original plan was to race in the Super Smallblock class.
 Safety was a high priority so the chassie was designed according to spec 25:1E.
 Later it was decided that we would race in the Top Doorslammer class instead.
 Mainly because my father realised that racing in the Super Smallblock class would mean that we would have to put mufflers on the car.
 Of course this was unacceptable.

-December 2006:
+December 2006

 The chassie is back in our own garage.

-May to September 2007:
+May to September 2007

 The build was put on hold because I was helping Max Hamrin with his Pro Street Morris Minor.

-August 2007:
+August 2007

 It was decided that our Chevelle would have a full carbon fiber body.
 All the original fiberglass parts were sold.

-September 2007 to April 2008:
+September 2007 to April 2008

 The original metal body was customized and rebuilt.

-April 2008:
+April 2008

-I take a break during the summer to help the Lindberg brothers with their Nova.
+The body was taken to Swecomposite in Åkersberga to make a casting mold.
+I take a break during the summer to help the Lindberg Bros with their Nova.

-June 2008:
+June 2008

 The body is back from Swecomposite.

-September 2008:
+September 2008

-Racing season is over so the build continues
+Racing season is over so the build continues.

-Oktober 2008:
+Oktober 2008

 The chassie we build at Snowball Racing was sold because the placing of the engine was wrong.
 It would have caused us problems in the future because of the high power output from a big supercharged engine.
 Of course we could have fixed chassie, but it was decided that the simplest solution was to start over again from scratch.
 This also made it easier to build the chassie for the carbon fiber body.